pryley/site-reviews/readme.txt

 == Changelog ==

-= 3.0.0 (2018-??-??) =
+= 3.0.0 (2018-07-??) =

 - Complete rewrite of Site Reviews
-- Requires PHP 5.6 or greater
+- Now requires PHP 5.6 or greater
-- Requires WordPress 4.7 or greater
+- Now requires WordPress 4.7 or greater
-- Supports all modern browsers and IE 10+
+- Officially supports all modern browsers and IE10 or greater